Contextual Containers (di)

 }

-Register your providers in the "di" family in composer.json.
-Canvas's dependency injection container automatically scans this family at startup - the name "di" is required and cannot be changed.
+Register providers in composer.json under the di family.
+Canvas scans this at boot — the name di is required and cannot be changed.

 {